jbloomlab/SARS-CoV-2-RBD_DMS/README.md

 # Deep mutational scanning of SARS-CoV-2 RBD
 Analysis of deep mutational scanning of barcoded codon variants of SARS-CoV-2 RBD

-Study and analysis by Tyler Starr, Allie Greaney, and [Jesse Bloom](https://research.fhcrc.org/bloom/en.html).
+Study and analysis by Tyler Starr, Allie Greaney, [Jesse Bloom](https://research.fhcrc.org/bloom/en.html), and co-authors.

+For the full paper, see [Deep mutational scanning of SARS-CoV-2 receptor binding domain reveals constraints on folding and ACE2 binding](https://www.biorxiv.org/content/10.1101/2020.06.17.157982v1).

 ## Summary of workflow and results
 For a summary of the workflow and links to key results files, [click here](results/summary/summary.md).